Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Conclusions

 Our analysis shows that argon detectors can achieve significant sensitivity to several low-energy electroweak parameters.
 For the weak mixing angle, we find that large-mass detectors such as CENNS-750 and especially PIP2-BD can achieve a precision competitive with or better than current low-energy determinations.
 The expected sensitivity would enable a meaningful test of the running of the weak mixing angle at low momentum transfers.
 In addition, we examined the capability of these experiments to probe the electromagnetic properties of neutrinos, including their magnetic moments and charge radii.
 The projected bounds improve upon or complement current limits from CEvNS and neutrino--electron scattering, highlighting the discovery potential of future high-statistics datasets in particular from CENNS-750 and PIP2-BD.

 We also studied the reach of argon-based CEvNS detectors to constrain non-standard neutrino interactions (NSIs) with quarks.
 The expected sensitivities at PIP2-BD and CENNS-750 are competitive with, and in some cases surpass, those from existing experiments.
 They would provide critical input to global fits that combine CEvNS and other probes to help resolve parameter degeneracies.

+For the exposures considered here, particularly for PIP2-BD, several configurations already lie in a systematics-dominated regime, indicating that further improvements will primarily depend on reducing uncertainties associated with flux normalization, detector response, and nuclear modeling.
 Together, these results demonstrate that forthcoming argon-based CEvNS measurements will play a pivotal role in precision neutrino physics, offering a clean and coherent probe of weak interactions and an incisive window into new physics at the MeV scale.

 \acknowledgments